fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> How to start building your startup idea with not enough experience?

 > Fredrik hi, question and possibly idea for a video.
 What do you think about so called low code (appian, etc) ?
 Does it have future ?
 How useful it it for companies / businesses ?

 > How would you go about learning how and when to apply design patterns if you ware at around junior level and only employed programmer?